This page contains the latest known information and advice for adult care providers in Somerset.

 - You will be asked to provide your care home ID or equivalent unique identifier to access this service.

 - When arranging your courier you will be asked to predict the number of kits you expect to send back.
 You will not be able to change it after submitting, but please do not worry if you end up testing a different number – it is only there to help plan volumes and does not need to be exact.

-- You can book your courier up to 6 days in advance and it must be booked before 7pm the day before testing.
+- You can now make courier booking 28 days in advance, but it must still be booked by 7pm on the day before testing.
 Couriers are available seven days a week.